Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

 \subsection{The limits of interpolation}

-Let us call a reduction gadget-interpolation-based if it proceeds along the two steps sketched above: First encode a hard problem into the coefficients of a polynomial $p$, then find gadgets that can be ``locally'' placed at vertices or edges, and which allow to evaluate $p(\xi)$ at sufficiently many points $\xi$ by reduction to the target problem.
+Let us say that a reduction is \emph{gadget-interpolation-based} if it proceeds along the two steps sketched above: First encode a hard problem into the coefficients of a polynomial $p$, then find gadgets that can be ``locally'' placed at vertices or edges so as to evaluate $p(\xi)$ at sufficiently many points $\xi$.
 Finally use Lagrange interpolation to recover $p$ from these evaluations.
-As we remarked before, this is a well-trodden route for obtaining $\sharpP$-hardness proofs.
-However, when embarking on this route to prove lower bounds under $\sharpETH$, we run into the following obstacles: \begin{enumerate} \item When carried out on $n$-vertex graphs $G$, gadget-interpolation-based reductions typically yield polynomials $p$ of degree $n$, hence require $n+1$ evaluations of $p$ at \emph{distinct} points, and thus in turn require $n+1$ \emph{distinct} gadgets to be placed at vertices of $G$.
-But since there are only finitely many simple graphs on $\mathcal{O}(1)$ vertices, the size of such gadgets must necessarily grow as some unbounded function $\alpha(n)$.
-Thus, any gadget-interpolation-based reduction can only yield $2^{\Omega(n/\alpha(n))}$ lower bounds for some unbounded function $\alpha\in\omega(1)$, which are typically not tight. \item Additionally, gadget-interpolation-based reductions issue only polynomially many queries to the target problem.
+As remarked before, this is a well-trodden route for $\sharpP$-hardness proofs.
+However, when taking this route to prove lower bounds under $\sharpETH$, we run into the following obstacles: \begin{enumerate} \item Gadget-interpolation-based reductions typically yield polynomials $p$ of degree $n=|V(G)|$, hence require $n+1$ evaluations of $p$ at \emph{distinct} points, and thus in turn require $n+1$ \emph{distinct} gadgets to be placed at vertices of $G$.
+But since there are only finitely many simple graphs on $O(1)$ vertices, the size of such gadgets must necessarily grow as some unbounded function $\alpha(n)$.
+Thus, any gadget-interpolation-based reduction can only yield $2^{\Omega(n/\alpha(n))}$ time lower bounds for some unbounded function $\alpha\in\omega(1)$, but such bounds are typically not tight. \item Additionally, such reductions issue only polynomially many queries to the target problem.
 This is required for the setting of $\sharpP$-hardness, but it is nonessential in exponential-time complexity: To obtain a lower bound of $2^{\Omega(n)}$, we might as well use a reduction that requires $2^{o(n)}$ time and issues $2^{o(n)}$ queries to the target problem, provided that the graphs used in the oracle queries have only $\O(n)$ vertices.
 However, it is a priori not clear how to exploit this additional freedom. \end{enumerate} These two issues are immanent to every known lower bound under $\sharpETH$ and have ruled out tight lower bounds of the form $2^{\Omega(n)}$ so far.
-In this paper however, we circumvent these barriers by introducing a framework that allows to apply the full power of sub-exponential reductions to counting problems.